thenumbernine/Tensor/README.md

 - or call 'Inner" "Next" or something?

 - ReplaceDim and ReplaceLocalDim that take a int pack and insert that many new dimensions into that index' location.
-- would be nice to insert the template to wedge into it, like `tuple<storage_int<3>, storage_sym<3>>`. like `InsertIndexes<index, storage_vec<3>, storage_sym<3> >` etc,
-		which would insert the listed structure into the nest of tensors.  make sure 'index' was expanded, expand it otherwise.

-- shorthand, if you symmetrize an asym tensor then return a zero-tensor same if you antisymmetrize a symmetric tensor.
-	`_ident` init to zero wouldn't work cuz it only works for rank-2 ...
-I'd need a new tensor for rank-N, and why not just return Sign::ZERO's for all instead of just off-diagonals.

 - To make `_ident` true to name, maybe make `_ident` default initialize its value to 1?

-- shorter names for `storage_*` for easier building tensors.

 - more tensor types:  maybe diagonalized rank-2 with N-DOF, where each diagonal element has a unique value.